 Call Us Today to Schedule a Free Case Evaluation with a New Mexico Trucking Accident Lawyer

 If you have been injured in an accident with a commercial truck, you may be able to recover compensation for your medical expenses, lost income, repair bills, physical and emotional pain and suffering, and any other losses you have incurred.
-For more than 30 years, the lawyers of the Law Firm of David C. Chavez have been helping injured victims recover compensation from multi-billion dollar companies and will never hesitate to take a case to trial.
-To schedule a free consultation with an attorney, call our office today at 505-865-9696 or contact us online.
+For more than 38 years, the lawyers of the Law Firm of David C. Chavez have been helping injured victims recover compensation from multi-billion dollar companies and will never hesitate to take a case to trial.
+To schedule a free consultation with an attorney, call our office today at 888-DAVID-WINS (888-328-4394) or contact us online.